jeguzzi/mighty-thymio/Installation.md

 ### After starting, the Thymio is not blinking

-  1. check that all cable are connected
+  1. check that all cables are connected
-  2. login to the thymio
+  2. login into the odroid
   3. check that docker is up
       ```bash
       systemctl status docker